2026 Workshops & Presentations

 With expert advice from hit songwriter and creator of SongTuner, Sandy Ramos, audiences will learn what the common factors are of songsthat get accepted by publishers, song pluggers, and producers in Nashville—what works, and what doesn't!
 This workshop will break down songs into five elements: Hook, Lyrics, Melody, Idea, and Demos.
 Sandy will demonstrate these principles using current radio hits—and, time allowing, will listen to your songs to determine if they're ready for the airwaves, or provide feedback on how to tune it up!

 Enter to have your song critiqued by Sandy Ramos at her “Tune Your Hits for the Pitch!” program.
-Send your song along with lyrics to [email protected] by January 20th with the subject line: “Sandy Ramos Song File”.
-Please view this video if you need help sending your song.
+Send your song in an .mp3 format along with lyrics to [email protected] by January 23rd with the subject line: “Sandy Ramos Song File”.
+Please view this video if you need help sending your song: How to Email Audio Files (youtube.com).

 Audience members will be entered into a drawing for a 60-minute private consultation with Sandy.
 Winners must be present.